-Finally, start the runserver and visit http://localhost:8000/.
+Now you can restart the runserver (required because you added the new cms_plugins.py file, and visit http://localhost:8000/.

 You can now drop the Poll Plugin into any placeholder on any page, just as you would any other plugin.